 We are 4-5 minutes walk from Waterloo Tube station, which is on the Northern, Jubilee and Bakerloo Lines.
 Waterloo mainline station is also just 4-5 minutes walk.

-Just follow signs for the South Bank; we are right next door to the Coca Cola London Eye and SEA LIFE London Aquarium.
-It’s all you need for a day out in one place and we can even save you money with combined tickets.
+Just follow signs for the South Bank; we are right next door to the Coca-Cola London Eye and SEA LIFE London Aquarium.
+It’s all you need for a day out in one place.